gnulnx/anouman/README.md

     site reload

+These site management commands are specific to the site curently being worked on.
+If you install another django project anouman will gladly set it up for you and ensure that nginx properly direts traffic to the appropriate django back end and it's all managed with virtualenv and virtualenvwrapper.
+To switch between sites deployed on anouman is as simple as switching virtualenv's.
+For ex:  workon example.com, workon site2.com, etc.

 **Step 9:**  Adjust client /etc/hosts file to simulate DNS for your web site.
 First make sure your site is running (see step 8).
-Next, add the following line to you /etc/hosts
+Next, add the following line to your /etc/hosts

     your.site.ip.address   www.site1.com   site1.com

 **Step 10:** Now point your browser to either site1.com and you should see you django website.
+Enjoy.